INTERESTING FACTS ABOUT MARS !!!

 Mars is also known as the Red Planet.

-Mars on a clear night is a bright, red disc in our sky.
-The dusty red dust on its surface and in its atmosphere, makes Mars look like a hot dusty desert, but in actual fact it is freezing cold.
+Mars on a clear night, is a bright red disc in our sky.
+The red dust on the surface and in the atmosphere, makes Mars look like a hot dusty desert, but in actual fact it is freezing cold.

-Mars is just over half the size of Planet Earth.
+Mars is just over half the size of Earth.

 Mars has an atmosphere that is poisonous to humans.

 Mars has a very thin atmosphere made of carbon dioxide, nitrogen and argon.

 It takes Mars 687 Earth days to orbit the Sun.
 It takes Earth 365 days (one year).